Convergence analysis of a solver for the linear Poisson--Boltzmann model: Introduction

-When $\kappa = 0$, the LPB model becomes the polarizable continuum model (PCM) that is also popular in the calculation of solvation energy \cite{cammi2007continuum}.
-When $\kappa = \infty$, i.e., the solvent is treated ideally as perfect conductor, the LPB model becomes a Poisson equation defined only on $\Omega$ and is called the conductor-like screening model (COSMO) \cite{klamt1993cosmo}.
+It is worth noting that when $\kappa = 0$, the LPB model reduces to the polarizable continuum model (PCM), which is also commonly used in solvation energy calculations \cite{cammi2007continuum}.
+On the other hand, when $\kappa = \infty$, the solvent is treated as a perfect conductor, and the LPB model simplifies to a Poisson equation defined only on $\Omega$.
+This simplified model is known as the conductor-like screening model (COSMO) \cite{klamt1993cosmo}.